Book Doctor

 A haploidentical transplant is a type of allogeneic transplant used for the treatment of cancers.
 It uses healthy, blood-forming cells from a half-matched donor to replace the unhealthy ones.
 In a haploidentical transplant, the donor matches exactly half of your human leukocyte antigen (HLA), a protein found in most cells in your body.
 It is preferred when a close HLA match cannot be found.
 Mrs. K. Rajeshwari from Hyderabad successfully underwent Haplo Identical BMT (Half Matched Bone Marrow Transplant) at Yashoda Hospitals, Hyderabad, under the supervision of Dr. Ganesh Jaishetwar, Consultant Hematologist, Hemato-Oncologist & Bone Marrow Transplant Physician.
 Watch to learn more about her journey.

-Vertebroplasty is a minimally invasive procedure used to treat painful...
+CABG or Coronary Artery Bypass Graft Surgery is a procedure used to treat a...